 At the neurobiological level, the hippocampus activates successful memory recollection of experiences or events.
 In order to suppress these memories, the lateral prefrontal cortex must disengage the hippocampal activation.
 During research of MRI scans during memory transfer, the results indicated that the control mechanisms in the prefrontal cortex reduced the hippocampal activation, which in turn inhibited memory recall.
 Momentary interruptions of intrusive memory recall triggered the executive control to override retrieval of unwanted memories.

 Further conclusions partially determined that cognitive neuroscience research suggested that the amygdala enhances emotional memories.
 The retrieval of memories increases the neural activity in the amygdala as well as the hippocampus and the prefrontal cortex.
 Interconnection of the functional activity in these neural structures during the retrieval process triggers the recollection of memories.
-The amygdala does not store unwanted memories but actually stimulates other neural networks to retrieve these memories to be experienced again.
-The intertwined activities of these neural networks elicit a state similar to the original experience.
+The amygdala does not store unwanted memories but stimulates other neural networks to retrieve these memories to be experienced again.
+The intertwined activities of these neural networks elicit a state like the original experience.

 So, emotions do play an integral part in altering memory recall during the retrieval stage.
 From a neurobiological perspective, the neural networks associated with emotion affect how a person remembers an unpleasant event.

 Repression vs. Suppression

 It is important to point out that two defense mechanisms are often confused.
 Repression and suppression are often interchanged or used as synonyms which is incorrect usage of the terms.
 As defined above, repression is when the memories are not even recognized, and the individual may believe that the event never took place.
 His or her mind wants to pretend it never happened because it was such a traumatizing event.